mepley1/disk-usage-waybar

 A storage monitoring Waybar module.
 Displays a summary of disk usage for each mounted fs.

-, and outputs a summary in a Waybar-compatible JSON format.
+Reads currently mounted filesystems from /proc/mounts, and outputs a summary in a Waybar-compatible JSON format.

-Requires Zig 0.15.1
+Requires Zig 0.15.x.

-Depends on libc for sys/statvfs.h
+Depends on libc for sys/statvfs.h.

 zig build -Doptimize=ReleaseFast

-since it's running as part of my desktop, though you can use whatever safety mode you prefer.
+I prefer ReleaseFast since it's running as part of my desktop, though you can use whatever safety mode you prefer.

-to enable incremental build/filesystem watching without emitting a binary, to catch compiler errors immediately upon file save:
+I've added a no-bin option in build.zig to enable incremental build/filesystem watching without emitting a binary, to catch compiler errors immediately upon file save:

 zig build -Dno-bin -fincremental --watch --debounce 100